Open Neural Tube Defects (ONTDs) in Children

 - Ask for support from local community services, such as your faith community, and organizations that specialize in birth defects, such as the March of Dimes.

 A diagnosis of anencephaly can be overwhelming and upsetting.
 You will face difficult decisions about how to care for your baby.
-Because many babies born with anencephaly may not live beyond the first few days or weeks of life, you may have to cope with your baby never coming home from the hospital.
+Many babies born with anencephaly may not live beyond the first few days or weeks of life.
+Grief counseling may help you cope with this loss.

 When should I call my child’s healthcare provider?